-While you should use a proper crash reporter like our sponsor Sentry in production, structlog has helpers for formatting exceptions for humans and machines.
+While you should use a proper crash reporter like Sentry in production, structlog has helpers for formatting exceptions for humans and machines.

-All structog’s exception features center around passing an
+All structlog’s exception features center around passing an

 exc_info key-value pair in the event dict.